acbbullock/IO-Fortran-Library/README.md

 # IO Fortran Library

-The IO Fortran Library is a Fortran module `io_fortran_lib` which provides high level routines for doing internal and external I/O. In particular, the module provides a handful of generic interfaces and a simple derived type for string-based and array-based I/O that are useful for recording program data, reading data into programs, and for writing formatted logs and output.
-For instance, one may read and write data from/to `.csv` and `.dat` files, represent numbers as strings inside of a string expression, efficiently stream text data to a `.log` file, and perform advanced character manipulations with a `String` type.
+The IO Fortran Library is a Fortran module `io_fortran_lib` which provides high level routines for doing internal and external I/O. In particular, the module provides a handful of generic interfaces and a simple derived type for doing string-based and array-based I/O that are useful for recording program data, reading data into programs, writing formatted logs and output, and for doing advanced character manipulations.
+For instance, one may read and write data from/to `.csv` and `.dat` files, represent numbers as strings inside of a string expression, efficiently stream text data to a `.log` file, and dynamically manipulate strings with a `String` type (including casting between numeric and character data).

 To use `io_fortran_lib` with your [fpm](https://github.com/fortran-lang/fpm) project, add the following lines to your `fpm.toml` file and `use` the module in your program units to access the routines: